What is Early Access?

 Proof of residence within PSD boundaries

-Complete packets may be submitted to the PSD K-12 Gifted Coordinator between March 4 and April 1, 2022.
-The Early Access team will review the application and portfolio and determine whether or not the child will move forward with additional testing no later than April 15, 2022.
+All of these documents and forms may be submitted to the PSD K-12 Gifted Coordinator between March 4 and April 1, 2022.
+The Early Access team will review all documents and the results of the child's 1:1 screening to determine whether or not the child will move forward with additional testing no later than April 15, 2022.